jameswklassen/cook-eBook/README.md

-# Recipe App
+# cook-eBook

-An app that will allow users to store, view and edit their own collection of recipes!
+cook-eBook is a new app that will allow users to store, view and edit their own collection of recipes!